DevOps-2024-group-p/maxitwit/report/report.md

 We set up a separate Droplet on DigitalOcean for monitoring, because we had issues with its resource consumption.
 The monitoring droplet runs Prometheus and Grafana, and scrapes the metrics from the Worker nodes of the Docker swarm.

 ## Security Assesment

+* TODO sentence about our pipelines using root users which violates [PloP](https://www.paloaltonetworks.com/cyberpedia/what-is-the-principle-of-least-privilege)

 According to the documentation that can be found [Restricitons to ssh](https://superuser.com/questions/1751932/what-are-the-restrictions-to-ssh-stricthostkeychecking-no), we are aware that setting the flag for StrictHostKeyChecking to "no", might result in malicious parties being able to access the super user console of our system.
 Setting it to yes would prevent third parties from enterying our system and only known hosts would be able to.